vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/Notes.md

 176 · Notes to Chapter Four

-cusses the views of Saiva siddhanta (iaivadariana) in chapter 7.
+cusses the views of Śaiva siddhanta (iaivadariana) in chapter 7.
 He bases his de scription primarily on the MfA and Narayanakantha's commentary MfAV, on Bho jadeva's TP and AghoraSiva's TPV; he also employs KirA, PA, SP, and a very few  other texts.
 The passage here relies on MrAV 3.8.
 See Ηέΐέηβ Brunner's expert trans lation, "Un chapitre du Sarvadarianasanigraham.
-Le Saivadariana," in Michel Strick man (ed.), Tantric and Taoist Studies in Honour of R. A. Stein (Brussels: Institut  Beige des Hautes Etudes Chinoises, 1981), pp. 96-140.
+Le Śaivadariana," in Michel Strick man (ed.), Tantric and Taoist Studies in Honour of R. A. Stein (Brussels: Institut  Beige des Hautes Etudes Chinoises, 1981), pp. 96-140.

 7. For general treatments of the lithic forms and iconographic representations of  SadaSiva, see Brijendra Nath Sharma, Iconography of SadMiva (Delhi: Abhinav  Publications, 1976), and Thomas S. Maxwell, "The Five Aspects of Siva (In The ory, Iconography and Architecture)," Arts International 25 (1982): 41-57.